longchung/2d-platformer-project/README.md

 - add enemy with different state using enemy spawner
 - add timer
 - add sound and more animation
+- add either multiion to level, or facade for pause menu and other control

 test version: